loaibaniez/data-viz-project_customer-nominations/README.md

 ## 💡 Why I Built This

-A friend needed help building a Power BI dashboard that would make an impact.
+A friend needed help building a Power BI dashboard that would make a visual impact.
 She came to me with inspiration photos.
-Looking at them, I saw that the visual impact she was after was achievable with advanced data visualization techniques — not just better charts.
+Looking at them, I saw that the look & feel she was after was achievable with advanced data visualization techniques — not just better charts.

 I taught her how to use SVGs in slicers with different states, and took the opportunity to apply UDFs — a recent Power BI release at the time — to build a design system inside the tool itself.
 One color token change propagating across every visual is a different category of development than hardcoding hex values per measure.